Walks in Dublin: 21+ beautiful Walks & Hikes According to a Local

 Walks in Dublin Poolbeg Lighthouse

 Unfortunately, this trail isn’t as easy to access via public transport.
-For those of you who don’t drive, follow the directions above on how to get to Sandymount Strand from there it will take you are further 30 minutes to walk to Poolbeg car park.
+You can get the DART to Sandymount Strand from there it will take you are further 30 minutes to walk to Poolbeg car park.
+So, 2/3 hours in total.

 Walks in Dublin Marley Park